Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `sm = SMOTE(random_state=42)`
 `X_train_res, y_train_res = sm.fit_sample(X_train,y_train.ravel())`

-This increased the training data from 22,349 samples to 380,995
+This increased the training data from 22,349 samples to 380,995 and there is now 3318 examples of each code.